Kyle Kuzma NBA Preview vs. the Bucks

 Get tickets for any NBA game this season at Ticketmaster!

+- Kuzma's Wizards average 105.2 possessions per game, which ranks 22nd among NBA teams, while the Bucks are one of the league's fastest, ranking fifth with 103.9 possessions per contest.

+- On defense, the Bucks have allowed 117.8 points per contest, which is 23rd-best in the league.

-- Conceding 113.3 points per contest last season made the Bucks the 14th-ranked team in the league on defense.
+- Conceding 45.1 rebounds per game, the Bucks are the 22nd-ranked team in the league.

-- Conceding 44.2 rebounds per game last season, the Bucks were 20th in the NBA in that category.

-- The Bucks were the fifth-ranked team in the league in assists allowed per game last season, at 23.9.
+- The Bucks give up 26.1 assists per game, 17th-ranked in the league.

+- In terms of 3-pointers, the Bucks have conceded 12.9 makes per contest, 16th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!